 Accidents in public places

-Fatal accident claims in public places may include accidents which have happened in an individual shop or shopping centre.
+Car accident caused by a family member claims in public places may include accidents which have happened in an individual shop or shopping centre.
 Fatal accidents in public places can also include accidents in leisure centres, theme parks, and other recreational areas.
 They also include accidents taking place in holiday parks and other private leisure or recreational venues, such as a sports stadium.

 Each accident and death is unique and as such, each claim will be different.
 The amount of compensation that you could be entitled to will vary depending on the circumstances of the accident your loved one was involved in, as well as other factors such as the effect this has had upon you and other relatives.
 However, the components which could make up a claim are set as below.